tlqtangok/perlcpp/README.md

 perl embed into cpp , and build into executed files

 # demo 1
- - use ./interp.cpp as template, notice:
+ - use "./interp.cpp" as template, notice one only need change the code in "TODO AREA".

 ```c++